weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-palm.md

 - The environment variable was renamed to `GOOGLE_APIKEY` from `PALM_APIKEY`. -->

-## Configuring `generative-palm` for VertexAI or MakerSuite
+## Configuring `generative-palm` for VertexAI or Google AI Studio

-The module can be used with either Google Cloud Vertex AI or Google MakerSuite.
+The module can be used with either Google Cloud Vertex AI or Google Google AI Studio.
 The configurations vary slightly for each.

 ### Google Cloud Vertex AI